 Your infrastructure and applications in the cloud require oversight.
 Much of this can be automated, but your team still needs to be reviewing opportunities for improvement.
 For example, should you scale up or scale back this month?
 The major cloud providers roll out new features at a dizzying pace.
 Someone needs to keep an eye on these releases to determine if you need to integrate one into your environment.

 While we briefly touched on this above, we want to reiterate that planning for emergencies is paramount in technology.
-Consider details related to how you’re running your backups, how quickly you can restore from them, and if you have a full disaster recovery plan in place.
+Consider details related to how you’re running your backups and how quickly you can restore from them.
+Determine if you have a full disaster recovery plan in place.
 Identify team members who have the power to restore the system and/or data versions.
-In many ways, backup and recovery is much faster and much simpler in the cloud, but it requires the same level of planning and testing as a legacy disaster recovery plan.
-The good news is, the cloud can make it simpler to run disaster recovery/resilience drills since almost everything can be automated.
-Detailed planning and so-called “GameDay” drills are something your organization should consider if resilience and/or fast recovery is critical to your business.
+In many ways, backup and recovery are much faster and much simpler in the cloud.
+They do, however, require the same level of planning and testing as a legacy disaster recovery plan.
+The good news is, the cloud can make it simpler to run disaster recovery/resilience drills through automation.
+Your organization should consider detailed planning and so-called “GameDay” drills if resilience and/or fast recovery is critical to your business.

-Despite instinctive concerns many people feel about moving business-critical data to the cloud, in fact, it can be more secure than on-premise infrastructure.
+Many people have concern about moving business-critical data to the cloud.
+However, it can be more secure than on-premise infrastructure.
 Due to its nature, cloud infrastructure is easier to update than physical infrastructure.
 DevOps should actively monitor and manage the infrastructure, and IT management has an important oversight and governance role to play.
 Developers must be empowered to seek ways to patch holes and mitigate threats with specific restrictive permissions in production environments.
 Also, consider network isolation and resiliency measures.
 Monitor integrations and APIs to ensure no weaknesses arise.
 Keep up on data encryption measures and constantly review user authentication and permission levels.
-Cloud infrastructure is not inherently more or less secure than any Internet-connected system, and arguably a well-designed cloud infrastructure can be more secure than an Internet-connected on-premise one.
+Cloud infrastructure is not inherently more or less secure than any Internet-connected system.
+Arguably, a well-designed cloud infrastructure can be more secure than an Internet-connected on-premise one.

 Starting Your Cloud Migration

 We hope you’ve found this guide helpful as you plan your migration to the cloud.
 If you have any questions or would like to learn more about our consulting and development work in the cloud, contact our team today.
-We’re happy to put you in touch with one of our AWS solution architects to discuss your transition to a cloud environment.
+Our AWS solution architects are happy to discuss your transition to a cloud environment.